 It should be noted that this form of access does not allow for the applicant to seek any type of review of their determination.
-An informal application may be submitted via an Access to Information Application and submitting it electronically to info@svc.nsw.gov.au or direct through one of Councils' Customer Service Centre's.
-The Access to Information Application is available on Council's website or by contacting the Council.
+An informal application may be submitted via an Access to Information Application and submitting it electronically to info@svc.nsw.gov.au or direct through one of Councils' Customer Service Centres.
+The Informal Access Application is available on Council's website or by contacting the Council.

-Where possible, Council will process Informal Applications under the GIPA Act and will respond to such requests within ten (10) working days.
+Where possible, Council will process Informal Applications under the GIPA Act and will respond to such requests within twenty (20) working days.